wolfieorama/shop-display-app-/README.md

-a sleek online shop display App built in angular js and twitter bootstrap framework
+a sleek online shop display App built in angular js and twitter bootstrap frameworks